 Several strategic factors are at play:

 Revenue protection.
 The $200/month Max plan is almost certainly a loss leader.
-With Anthropic’s run-rate revenue at $14 billion and its recent $30 billion Series G raising the company’s valuation to $380 billion, the subscription pricing exists to capture developer mindshare, not to maximize per-user revenue.
-(Anthropic Newsroom: “Anthropic raises $30 billion in Series G funding at $380 billion post-money valuation,” February 12, 2026) Allowing third-party tools to enjoy the same favorable economics without driving engagement through Claude Code undermines this strategy.
+Anthropic’s annualized run rate reached $30 billion by April 2026 — up from $14 billion when its $30 billion Series G closed in February, which pegged the company at a $380 billion post-money valuation.
+(Anthropic Newsroom: “Anthropic raises $30 billion in Series G funding at $380 billion post-money valuation,” February 12, 2026; VentureBeat: Anthropic says it hit a $30 billion revenue run rate) The subscription pricing exists to capture developer mindshare, not to maximize per-user revenue.
+Allowing third-party tools to enjoy the same favorable economics without driving engagement through Claude Code undermines this strategy.

 Context optimization.
 Claude Code performs significant work optimizing context windows, compacting conversations, and managing tool output to reduce per-request token consumption.
 Third-party tools operating on the same flat rate have no financial incentive to be similarly efficient.
 As one developer put it: “Claude Code wants you to eat less” at the all-you-can-eat buffet.
 (Hacker News discussion: “Anthropic blocks third-party use of Claude Code subscriptions.”)